contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

-Similar to contiv-networking, built in dns resolves the name `overlay-c1`
+Similar to the contiv-networking example, built-in DNS resolves the name `overlay-c1`
-to the IP address of `overlay-c1` container and be able to reach another container
+to the IP address of the `overlay-c1` container and one container can reach the other container
 across using a vxlan overlay.

+## Chapter 3: Multiple Tenants, Arbitrary IPs.

-# Chapter 3: Using multiple tenants with arbitrary IPs in the networks
+Now we add multiple tenants with arbitrary IPs in their networks.

-First, let's create a new tenant space
+First, create a new tenant space:

 ```
 vagrant@tutorial-node1:~$ netctl tenant create blue INFO[0000] Creating tenant: blue

 vagrant@tutorial-node1:~$ netctl tenant ls
 Name
 ------
 default
 blue
 ```

-After the tenant is created, we can create network within in tenant `blue` and run containers.
+After the tenant is created, you can create a network within tenant `blue` and run containers.
-Here we chose the same subnet and network name for it.
+Do so, using the same subnet and network name as in the previous exercise:
-the same subnet and same network name, that we used before

 ```
 vagrant@tutorial-node1:~$ netctl net create -t blue --subnet=10.1.2.0/24 contiv-net